-- To provide information about various products in a different category.
+- To provide information about various products in different categories.

-- Customer can log in and get various information about products and can purchase a suitable product with price and quality comparison.
+- Customers can log in and get various information about products and can purchase a suitable product with price and quality comparison.

-- Customer can pay online, so security is must, therefore, e-shopping provide secure transactions.
+- Customer can pay online, so security is a must, therefore, e-shopping provide secure transactions.

 - After-sale e-shopping also provide after-sales service in which customer problem is solved.

-- Data security is maintained to a relatively high level by implementing it at the Database level, so as to ensure that only authorized users have access to confidential client information
+- Data security is maintained at a relatively high level by implementing it at the Database level, so as to ensure that only authorized users have access to confidential client information

 Current e-shopping sites in Nepal

-- KathmanduMart.com: This site will deliver state-of-the-art Online Solutions by bringing technology and people together to resolve a wide range of shopping necessity.
+- KathmanduMart.com: This site will deliver state-of-the-art Online Solutions by bringing technology and people together to resolve a wide range of shopping necessities.

 - NetForNepal.com: A site through which you can send gifts to your family & friends in Nepal.

-- Nepa Rudraksha: Nepa Rudraksha is founded to achieve objectives of promoting Nepali Rudraksha and Saligrams.
+- Nepa Rudraksha: Nepa Rudraksha is founded to achieve the objectives of promoting Nepali Rudraksha and Saligrams.